active volcanism; the country is subject to frequent and sometimes severe earthquakes; mud slides; tsunamis

 slightly larger than California

-Papua New Guinea (PNG) was first settled between 50,000 and 60,000 years ago.
-PNG’s harsh geography consisting of mountains, jungles, and numerous river valleys, kept many of the arriving groups isolated, giving rise to PNG’s significant ethnic and linguistic diversity.
-Agriculture was independently developed by some of these groups.
+Papua New Guinea (PNG) occupies the eastern half of the island of New Guinea; the western half is part of Indonesia.
+PNG was first settled between 50,000 and 60,000 years ago.
+Its harsh geography of mountains, jungles, and numerous river valleys kept many of the arriving groups isolated, giving rise to PNG’s ethnic and linguistic diversity.
 Around 500 B.C., Austronesian voyagers settled along the coast.
 Spanish and Portuguese explorers periodically visited the island starting in the 1500s, but none made it into the country’s interior.
 American and British whaling ships frequented the islands off the coast of New Guinea in the mid-1800s.
-In 1884, Germany declared a protectorate - and eventually a colony - over the northern part of what would become PNG and named it German New Guinea; days later the UK followed suit on the southern part and nearby islands and called it Papua.
+In 1884, Germany declared a protectorate -- and eventually a colony -- over the northern part of what would become PNG and named it German New Guinea; days later the UK followed suit on the southern part and nearby islands and called it Papua.
 Most of their focus was on the coastal regions, leaving the highlands largely unexplored.

 The UK put its colony under Australian administration in 1902 and formalized the act in 1906.
 At the outbreak of World War I, Australia occupied German New Guinea and continued to rule it after the war as a League of Nations Mandate.
 The discovery of gold along the Bulolo River in the 1920s led prospectors to venture into the highlands, where they found about 1 million people living in isolated communities.
-Japan invaded New Guinea in 1941 and reached Papua the following year.
-Allied victories during the New Guinea campaign pushed out the Japanese, and after the end of the war, Australia combined the two territories into one administration.
-Sir Michael SOMARE won elections in 1972 on the promise of achieving independence, which was realized in 1975.
+The New Guinea campaign of World War II lasted from January 1942 to the Japanese surrender in August 1945.
+After the war, Australia combined the two territories and administered PNG as a UN trusteeship.
+In 1975, PNG gained independence and became a member of the Commonwealth.

 transit point for smuggling drugs such as methamphetamine and cocaine; major consumer of cannabis